enriquemolinari/react-pwa-tasklist-local/README.md

 ### Start the tunnels

 You need to start a tunnel for each service.
-For the PWA app (subdomain must be web-pwa-emp):
+For the PWA app (subdomain must be web-emp):

-`lt --port 3000 --subdomain web-pwa-epm`
+`lt --port 3000 --subdomain web-epm`

 For the [UserAuth](https://github.com/enriquemolinari/userauth) service: